vanhoefm/fragattacks/research/README.md

 	./test-injection.py wlan0 wlan1

 Here we test if network card `wlan0` properly injects frames and we use network card `wlan1` to monitor whether frames are properly injected.

+**TODO: Testing the TP-Link against the Intel 3160 was very unreliable: many frames were not** **received although they in fact were sent by the device.**

 In case you do not have a second network card, you can execute a partial injection test using:

 	./test-injection.py wlan0